angelim/snowly/README.md

 ### Extending Snowplow's Protocol

-Although the Snowplow's protocol isn't originally defined in a JSON schema, it doesn't hurt to do so and take advantage of all its perks.
+Although the Snowplow's protocol isn't originally defined as a JSON schema, it doesn't hurt to do so and take advantage of all its perks.
 It's also here for the sake of consistency, right?

 By expressing the protocol in a JSON schema you can extend it to fit your particular needs and enforce domain rules that otherwise wouldn't be available.
 [Take a look](https://github.com/angelim/snowly/blob/master/lib/schemas/snowplow_protocol.json) at the default schema, derived from the rules specified on the [canonical model](https://github.com/snowplow/snowplow/wiki/canonical-event-model).